facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG_KEYS.md

 |habitat.task.measurements.distance_to_goal_reward    |    In Navigation tasks only, measures a reward based on the distance towards the goal.
 The reward is `- (new_distance - previous_distance)` i.e. the decrease of distance to the goal.

 ## Navigation Lab Sensors
-Lab sensors are any non-rendered sensor observation.
-Like geometric goal information.
+Lab sensors are any non-rendered sensor observation, like geometric goal information.
 The way one would add a sensor to a configuration file would be by adding to the `defaults` list.
 For example:
 ```
 defaults:
   - /habitat/task/lab_sensors: